gut-puncture/Semantic-Gravity-RP/implementation-plan.md

 # Module 2: Dataset Construction Pipeline
 **Goal:** Generate the 2,500 prompts.
 This is complex, so separate the "mining" from the "validation."

+**Candidate pool rule:** For every category, generate **1,000 candidates** (2× the final size).
+If a primary source yields fewer than 1,000 candidates, fill the gap with DeepSeek reasoner fallback using the category-specific schema (thinking enabled for reasoning).
+If reasoner acceptance yields fewer than 500 prompts in any category, rerun Stage 1 to append more candidates/validations until the accepted pool reaches 500.

 ### 2.1 API Clients (`api_clients.py`)
 * **DeepSeek Client:**
     * Implement a class `DeepSeekGen` with method `generate(system_prompt, user_prompt)`.
     * **Logic:** Use `requests` to hit the API.
 Implement a `while` loop with `try/except` for retries (exponential backoff) on timeouts or 500 errors.
     * **Logging:** All requests/responses must be logged to disk; fail fast if log path is not writable.
-    * *Edge Case:* Handle cases where the API returns text instead of the requested JSON.
+    * *Edge Case:* Handle cases where the API returns text instead of the requested JSON or an empty `message.content`.
+    * Use `response_format={"type":"json_object"}` and include the word "json" plus an example in prompts.
+    * Keep reasoning enabled and parse JSON from `message.content`.
 * **Wikidata Client:**
     * Implement helper functions using `requests`.
     * Include the exact SPARQL queries for Capitals and Currencies defined in the spec.